How to Do a Quiet Title

 What is quiet title’s definition?

-If you’re going to sell it, you sell it with a quitclaim deed to make sure that you didn’t take responsibility for those.
-So it’s not to scare you away.
-It’s just to take your education level from zero to here.
-So why not watch the video again?
+If you’re going to sell it, try to sell it with a quitclaim deed to make sure that you don’t take responsibility.

 Do You Talk to the Property Owner or a Quiet Title Attorney?

-How about this?
-We’re talking about all of this, and some people actually worry about talking to the property owner.
-Well, I understand that.
-You wouldn’t want to talk to property owners about this kind of thing, would you?
+Some people actually worry about talking to the property owner.
+Well, I understand you wouldn’t want to talk to property owners about this kind of thing, would you?

 When you’re in the tax lien and deed business, you’re never going to talk to the property owners.
-You’re going to actually do all the work yourself with an attorney, or you do it with paperwork.
+You’re going to actually do all the work yourself with an attorney.

 There are some cases in Georgia where they’ll give you the opportunity to talk to the owner if you want to, but it’s not necessary.
 You don’t have to do that.